MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 There are also many others notes made by many other readers on the Internet.
 You are welcome to recommend to me if you find a good one.

 # Update history

+**(Oct 2024) Book cover**

+The design of the book cover is finished.
+The book will be officially published by Springer early next year.
+It has been published by Tsinghua University Press.

 **(Sep 2024) Minor update before printing by Springer**